eLearning Translation: A Complete Guide for 2026

 - Avoid cultural references, slang, or jokes in your content.
 These elements can be difficult to translate without changing the original meaning.
 They can also be offensive in the recipient culture.

-- Create a glossary for special terms to help translators choose the right translations in complex cases.
+- Create a glossary of special terms to help translators choose the right translations in complex cases.
+Pick the technical terms, brand names, acronyms, etc., in your source language.
+Write a short definition, usage context, and examples, so translators understand what you mean.

 - Use variables instead of hard-coded text.
 Avoid animations or images with embedded text.
 Instead, use regular text strings in your eLearning development tool.
 This will allow you to translate the strings as part of an exported XLIFF file, and you won’t need to replace all the images or animations in a translated course.